-Excerpt from the 1998 article originally published in the Philippine Quarterly of Culture & Society by Henry Funtecha
+The following text is an excerpt from the 1998 article by Henry Funtecha originally published in the Philippine Quarterly of Culture & Society, with photos and videos added by the Panublix team for better appreciation of readers.

 Iloilo's Weaving Industry During the 19th Century

 Time was when Iloilo was the leading center of the textile and other weaving crafts in the Philippines.
 The weaving industry of the province dates back to the pre-Spanish period when the Ilongos wove textiles from abaca, pineapple, cotton, and silk.

 When the Spaniards arrived, they found the weaving industry of Iloilo already well established.
 Miguel de Loarca, a contemporary of the Spanish governor-general Gonzalo Ronquillo, who came to Panay in 1569, observed in a report that Iloilo was producing a great quantity of cotton and madriñaque (a course kind of fabric) for the local industry (Loarca 1903-1909:194).